vdbrink/vdbrink.github.io/elgato_stream_deck/index.md

 ---

 I hope you get inspired and maybe you now also this as a product you didn't know you needed.
-Or do you have all the actions and information also direct available with your normal keyboard and on your screen?
+Or do you have all the actions and information also direct available with your normal keyboard and on your screen?\
+See [here](stream_deck_button_actions) which button actions I use on my Stream Deck.